 “My initial reaction (to reading about the project) is relief and validation as a carer that something so meaningful and nourishing is out there.
 It is BY FAR the best outreach to carers I’ve ever seen.”
 An unpaid carer from mid-Devon

 The Craft of Caring: A Caring Community Artwork asks carers, ‘What does it mean to be a carer?’ and helps them find time for them self in a restorative craft activity.

-Participants will create a patch for a collective artwork.
+Participants are creating a patch for a collective large scale sculptural artwork.
 They will have opportunity to do this in a group or on their own, with the person they care for or independently.
 They can take it on at home and in their own time, or by protecting some time for themselves and coming along to a free workshop.
-Artists are attending Carers cafes in autumn 2018.
+Artists are offering free art workshops across Mid-Devon.

 Carers have substantial demands on their time – very often not within their control.
 This project is shaped to accommodate that.

 The wider community are also being invited to be part and offered a variety of ways to directly contribute to the artwork, and to volunteer.

 The artwork will be unveiled in National Carers Week 10-16 June 2019.